 Whether or not you have a Valentine, it can be fun to get into the spirit of the holiday.
 It’s the time of year to decorate with hearts and roses…

 So, why not cook with them?

 If you have never tasted roses, it is about time you did.
-They make a beautiful addition to salads, and can be cooked up into many marvelous, romantic desserts.
-The famous turkish delight, for example, gets its subtle perfume flavor from the addition of rose water.
+They make a beautiful addition to salads and can be cooked up into many marvelous, romantic desserts.
+(Of course, you can also adorn your Valentine’s Day salad with bacon roses instead!)

 When choosing your roses for culinary purposes, it is important to search for roses that haven’t been chemically treated.
 Ideally, you could plant your own organic roses, but if you don’t have any available, you can also purchase organic dried rose petals inexpensively.

 Theoretically, all roses are edible, but the best for cooking are the perfumed varieties that smell the best; they pretty much taste as they smell.

 You can also use rose water to potentiate the rose flavor (or instead of using rose petals).
 Rose water makes a very delicate tasting rose gummy.
 If used alone, the final gummies would be lighter in color.
 (Commercially-sold rose water is normally colorless.
 The gummies would take on the color of the other ingredients used.)

 Making a Rose Petal Tea

 While my homemade rose water is wonderful for homemade cosmetics, it isn’t as flavorful as the store-bought variety.
 So, I decided to make a rose petal infusion (aka. tea) instead.
 When using dried rose petals, making a rose petal tea is the easiest way to obtain a rose-flavored liquid perfect for confectioning these rose sweets.